frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/modify-the-root-component.md

 # Modify the `<Root>` component

-Let's continue by seeing how we can get Frontity to display our own content.
+Let's continue by taking our initial baby steps in getting Frontity to display the content we want.

 Modify the `<Root>` component in the `/packages/my-first-theme/src/index.js` file so that it returns an `<h1>` element containing the text “Hello Frontity".